Get Started With A Driver Evaluation

 Whether this is your first time looking for a wheelchair accessible vehicle or mobility equipment or you are just looking to get into something different based on your needs, Total Mobility Services can help!
 There are many options available to make getting your new mobility vehicle or equipment fit your exact needs.
 Part of the quest towards mobility freedom is all of the stops that you will make on the way as well as all of the decisions that you will need to make, this is why we have created a helpful guide to make sure you are ready for those steps.

-Our goal with our driver evaluation is to not only to ensure that you don't miss any stops on the way but that you are prepared when faced with what exactly it is that is going to be best fit your needs when you have to make you decision.
+Our goal with our driver evaluators is to not only to ensure that you don't miss any stops on the way but that you are prepared when faced with what exactly it is that is going to be best fit your needs when you have to make your decision.
 Please review the following information to help understand what it is that you are looking for.

 1. Who will be driving the wheelchair accessible vehicle?